schwarzkopfb/adir/README.md

 ## How It Works?

-`adir` iterates over subdirectories of a folder and calls the given `onEntry` handler each time when a directory or file is found.
-`onEntry` gets called with an extended `fs.Stats` instance and the result returned by the previous call.
+`adir` iterates over subdirectories of a folder and calls the given `onEntry` handler on each directory or file, taking an extended `fs.Stats` instance _and_ the value previously returned in the last invocation of `onEntry`, or `initialValue`, if supplied.
-You can think of it like a kind of `Array.prototype.reduce()` except the reduction _forks_ into a new _branch_ when it meets a directory.
+You can think of it like a kind of `Array.prototype.reduce()` except the reduction _forks_ when it meets a directory.

 ```js